mondeja/mkdocs-include-markdown-plugin/README.md

 ### Reference

-This plugin provides two directives, one to include markdown files and another to include files of any type.
-Paths of included files can be absolute or relative to the path of the file that includes them:
+This plugin provides two directives, one to include Markdown files and another to include files of any type.

+Paths of included files can be absolute or relative to the path of the file that includes them.
+This argument also accept globs, in which case certain paths can be ignored using the `exclude` argument:

 <!-- mdpo-disable-next-line -->
 #### **`include-markdown`**

-Includes markdown file content, optionally using two delimiters to filter the content to include.
+Includes Markdown files content, optionally using two delimiters to filter the content to include.

 - **start**: Delimiter that marks the beginning of the content to include.